Car mows down Times Square pedestrians for blocks, killing 1

 “There is no indication that this was an act of terrorism,” Mayor Bill de Blasio said.

-Photographers snapped pictures of Rojas after he climbed from the wrecked car and ran through the street before he was tackled by a group that included a ticket seller and a muscular door supervisor at a nearby Planet Hollywood restaurant.
+Photographers snapped pictures of Rojas after he climbed from the wrecked car and ran through the street before he was tackled by a group that included a muscular security supervisor at a nearby Planet Hollywood restaurant.

+“He began screaming, no particular words but just utter screaming.
+He was swinging his arms at the same time, said the bouncer, Ken Bradix.
+“There was something wrong with him.”

-Rojas initially tested negative for alcohol, but more detailed testing was being done to determine if he was high, according to two law enforcement officials who were not authorized to speak publicly and spoke to The Associated Press on the condition of anonymity.
+Rojas initially tested negative for alcohol, but more detailed drug tests were pending, according to two law enforcement officials who were not authorized to speak publicly and spoke to The Associated Press on the condition of anonymity.

 The officials said Rojas told officers he had been hearing voices.